 Navigate your way through the maze of walkways, stairs and tunnels and you might just find the Barbican’s worst-kept secret… The Barbican Conservatory.

-Somehow, The Barbican manages to hide the second largest conservatory in London (the largest is in Kew – aka London’s biggest Instagram magnet) out of sight and away from prying eyes – and it’s reopening post-lockdown even better than before.
+Somehow, The Barbican manages to hide the second largest conservatory in London (the largest is in Kew – aka London’s biggest Instagram magnet) out of sight and away from prying eyes – but don’t miss London’s far more charming garden.

-In short, if you’ve never been before – it’s a wonderful escape from reality in the centre of London…. and if you have, well, this time you can do it without the crowds.
+In short, if you’ve never been before – it’s a wonderful escape from reality in the centre of London…. and if you have, well, why not go again?

 Now that you’re in on the secret – here’s how you plan your trip and what you need to know before you go.